mikeogezi/blockstack-quizzical/README.md

 # Quizzical
-### Quizzical is a decentralized news aggregator built on the Blockstack platform.
+### Quizzical allows you to create short and sweet quizzes on several coding topics.